Hide (unit): Holy Roman Empire

-Hides of land formed the basis for tax levies used to equip free warriors (miles) of the Holy Roman Empire.
+Hides of land formed the basis for tax levies used to equip free warriors (milites) of the Holy Roman Empire.
 In 807 it was specified that in the region west of the Seine, for example, a vassal who held four or five hides was responsible for showing up to a muster in person, fully equipped for war.
 Three men who each possessed one hide were grouped such that two of them were responsible for equipping the third, who would go to war in their name.
 Those holding half-hides were responsible for readying one man for every group of six.
 This came about as a way of ensuring that the liege took to the field with a fully equipped and provisioned force.